timurkurbanov/django_crowdfunder/README.md

 # django_crowdfunder

--Project title Crowdfunder
+-Project title

+Crowdfunder

+-Motivation

--Motivation The app met to clone from scratch https://www.kickstarter.com/
+The app ment to clone from scratch https://www.kickstarter.com/

 -Screanshots to be updated